PhosAgro

 PhosAgro is a Russian chemical holding company producing fertilizer, phosphates and feed phosphates.
 The company is based in Moscow, Russia, and its subsidiaries include Apatit, a company based in the Murmansk Region and engaged in the extraction of apatite rock.
-The company is Europe’s largest producer of phosphate-based fertilisers.
+The company is Europe's largest producer of phosphate-based fertilisers.

 Ownership history

-The original owner of Phosagro's assets (most notably Apatit, a Soviet era mining company) is now an exiled Russian billionaire Mikhail Khodorkovsky's via his company, Menatep.
-In 2003, Khodorkovsky was arrested for tax evasion and fraud and the charges against him were ostensibly connected to Menatep's purchase of shares in Apatit.
-However, some may have saw the charges as punishment for publicly clashing with Vladimir Putin most understand that Khodorkovsky is no innocent victims and was able to get away with Billions belonging to Russian workers as well as looting the Russian economy through notorious “Loans for Shares” auction scam he helped engineer and take advantage of to acquire valuable companies for pennies on the dollar, among other crimes.
+The original owner of PhosAgro's assets (most notably Apatit, a Soviet-era mining company) was exiled Russian billionaire Mikhail Khodorkovsky via his company, Menatep.
+In 2003, Khodorkovsky was arrested for tax evasion and fraud; the charges against him were ostensibly connected to Menatep's purchase of shares in Apatit.
+However, some have seen the charges as punishment for publicly clashing with Vladimir Putin.

-During Khordorkovsky's trial, the state seized Menatep's stake Apatit.
-In 2004, Andrey Guryev, who at the time ran Apatit on behalf of Khordorkovsky's Manatep and was also a Russian senator, wrote a message to Khordorkovsky in prison to convince him to sell his remaining 50% stake in Phosagro to Guryev.
-Khordorkovsky sold his shares to Guryev for a low price.
+During Khordorkovsky's trial, the state seized Menatep's stake in Apatit.
+In 2004, Andrey Guryev, who at the time ran Apatit on behalf of Khodorkovsky's Menatep and was also a Russian senator, wrote a message to Khodorkovsky in prison to convince him to sell his remaining 50% stake in PhosAgro to Guryev.
+Khodorkovsky sold his shares to Guryev for a low price.

-In July 2011, Phosagro raised $538 million in a London IPO.
+In July 2011, PhosAgro raised $538 million in a London IPO.

-In 2012, Phosagro paid $344 million at a state tender to buy back a 26.7% share in Apatit, bringing the company's ownership to 76%.
+In 2012, PhosAgro paid $344 million at a state tender to buy back a 26.7% share in Apatit, bringing the company's ownership to 76%.

-As of 2012, Andrey Guryev and his family owned 5.47% of Phosagro via various trusts.
+As of 2012, Andrey Guryev and his family owned 5.47% of PhosAgro via various trusts.

 PhosAgro is 19.35% owned by Vladimir Litvinenko, who oversaw Vladimir Putin's plagiarized doctoral thesis in 1996.

+In 2022, the company's revenue amounted to 164 billion rubles.